Locality-Aware Automatic Differentiation on the GPU for Mesh-Based Computations

-We briefly review the two main modes of AD as they are central to the rest of the paper.
+We begin by briefly reviewing the two main modes of AD as they are central to the rest of the paper.
 For a more comprehensive treatment, we refer readers to the textbooks by \citet{Naumann:2012:TAO} and \citet{Griewank:2008:EDP}.

 AD is a family of techniques to compute derivatives of functions expressed as computer programs.
 AD exploits the fact that any such program is a composition of elementary operations with known derivatives allowing for systematic application of the \emph{chain rule}.
-There are two primary modes of AD: \emph{forward} and \emph{reverse mode}.
+There are two primary modes of AD, i.e., \emph{forward} and \emph{reverse mode}.

 In forward mode, derivatives propagate from inputs to outputs, computing the directional derivative of a function $f : \mathbb{R}^n \to \mathbb{R}^m$ along a chosen tangent direction.
 Forward mode maintains a derivative (or dual) value alongside each intermediate variable during program execution.
 A common implementation strategy is operator overloading where each arithmetic operation is redefined to also compute and propagate the derivative.
-This approach aligns naturally with the execution order of the original program---each node carries forward both its value and its local derivative.
+This approach aligns naturally with the execution order of the original program where each node carries forward both its value and its local derivative.